JanHett/spice/README.md

 spice::nd_vector<float, 3> three_d({100, 200, 100});
 ```

-You can access elements via the subscript operator or the call operator or the `at` member function:
+You can access elements via the subscript operator, the call operator or the `at` member function:

 ```c++
 //                           x   y   z